Coseis is a toolkit for earthquake simulation featuring:

 The primary interface is through a Python module which (for high-performance components) wraps Fortran parallelized with hybrid OpenMP and MPI.

 Coseis is written by Geoffrey Ely with contributions from Steven Day, Bernard Minster, Feng Wang, Zheqiang Shi, and Jun Zhou.
 It is licensed under BSD terms.

-For MacOS only, install Homebrew and use it to install Fortran with:
+Install Homebrew and use it to install GCC (for Fortran), Python:

 Clone the source code from the Coseis GitHub repository:

 Setup python to be able to find the

 cd coseis python -m cst.setup

 cd tests python test_runner.py --run=exec

 Or, submit a job for batch processing: